-Our 3rd music and wine festival fundraiser will take place on Saturday, June 7, 2014 from noon-6pm.
-This fundraiser is in support of our competitive exhibits and queen programs, and Kaitlyn's travel throughout the area and her participation in the state queen competition.
+Our 4th music and wine festival fundraiser will take place on Saturday, June 6, 2015 from noon-6pm.
+This fundraiser is in support of our queen and competitive exhibits programs, and Chasity's travel throughout the area and her participation in the state queen competition.

 In addition, we are in need of volunteers for the event, plus more the day of the event for the numerous tasks at hand.
 Give us a call, drop us an email or by whatever means to let us know of your interest.